micahwoods/micahwoods.github.io/_posts/2017-12-20-topdressing-japan.md

 Except for the 962/Crenshaw and SR1020, I expect these additional varieties are the grass/es used for interseeding into a Penncross base.

 The median annual rounds on these 17 courses was 40,255.
 The median annual topdressing amount was 7.7 mm.
 The median number of topdressing events per year was 17.
 The median N application was was 10 g/m<sup>2</sup> (2 lbs/1000 ft<sup>2</sup>).
+The median N for greens in the USA is [3.7 lbs/1000 ft<sup>2</sup>](https://dl.sciencesocieties.org/publications/cftm/pdfs/2/1/cftm2015.0225).

 Is there survey data for the average number of topdressing events on golf courses in the USA?
 I would guess the median course in the USA would topdress more than 17 times a year.

-The median amount of sand applied on courses in Japan is close -- actually, it is 25% more -- than the 20.3 ft<sup>3</sup>/1000 ft<sup>2</sup> minimum recommended by [Schmid et al.](https://turf.unl.edu/pdfctarticles/ATSOMSurvey2014.pdf) and is about half the amount recommended by [O'Brien and Hartwiger](http://gsrpdf.lib.msu.edu/ticpdf.py?file=/2000s/2003/030301.pdf).
+The median amount of sand applied on these courses in Japan is close -- actually, it is 25% more -- than the 20.3 ft<sup>3</sup>/1000 ft<sup>2</sup> minimum recommended by [Schmid et al.](https://turf.unl.edu/pdfctarticles/ATSOMSurvey2014.pdf) and is about half the amount recommended by [O'Brien and Hartwiger](http://gsrpdf.lib.msu.edu/ticpdf.py?file=/2000s/2003/030301.pdf).